Credential: A credential is official acknowledgment of the completion of one class, or a set of classes, streamlined to quickly enhance job skills.

 Diploma: A diploma is generally an acknowledgement of completion of a series (less than one year, one year or two years) of classes or hands-on learning of occupational skills, usually technical in nature.

-Dislocated Worker: An individual who has been terminated or laid off, or has received a notice of termination or layoff from employment; is eligible for or has exhausted unemployment insurance; has demonstrated an appropriate attachment to the workforce, but not eligible for unemployment insurance and unlikely to return to a previous industry or occupation;has been terminated or laid off or received notification of termination or layoff from employment as a result of a permanent closure or substantial layoff;is employed at a facility, where the employer has made the general announcement that the facility will close within a 180 days;was self-employed (including employment as a farmer, a rancher, or a fisherman) but is unemployed as a result of general economic conditions in the community or because of a natural disaster; oris a displaced homemaker who is no longer supported by another family member.
+Dislocated Worker: As defined by the U.S. Department of Labor Employment and Training Administration, a dislocated worker is an individual who has been terminated or laid off, or has received a notice of termination or layoff from employment; is eligible for or has exhausted unemployment insurance; has demonstrated an appropriate attachment to the workforce, but not eligible for unemployment insurance and unlikely to return to a previous industry or occupation;has been terminated or laid off or received notification of termination or layoff from employment as a result of a permanent closure or substantial layoff;is employed at a facility, where the employer has made the general announcement that the facility will close within a 180 days;was self-employed (including employment as a farmer, a rancher, or a fisherman) but is unemployed as a result of general economic conditions in the community or because of a natural disaster; oris a displaced homemaker who is no longer supported by another family member.

 Educational Background: For the purposes of Adult College Completion through the Workforce Development system, educational background refers to post-secondary education completed through an accredited college or university and excludes vocational/technical schooling or other credentials that are not considered credit-bearing toward an Associate’s or Bachelor’s degree.

-For-credit side of Higher Education: Courses and programs offered at institutions of higher education that provide graduation credits toward a degree.
+For-credit side of Higher Education: Courses and programs offered at institutions of higher education which provide graduation credits toward a formal degree.

-“Near Completer” Client: A person who has earned a certain amount of credits toward a college degree but not completed the full amount required for graduation.
+“Near Completer” Client: A person who has earned a certain amount of credits toward a college degree through an accredited institution of higher education but who has yet to complete the full amount of credits required to graduate with a formal degree.

-Non-Credit side of Higher Education: Courses and programs offered at institutions of higher education that do not provide credits toward a degree.
+Non-Credit side of Higher Education: Courses and programs offered at institutions of higher education that do not provide credits toward a formal degree but may give courses or training which result in a credential or certificate.

 Post-Secondary Education/Higher Education: Education which takes place after high school.
 It can include college work resulting, or not, in degrees at every level (BA, MA, Ph.D., etc.) as well as vocational training, and work toward specific credentials or certificates.
 The term post-secondary education is sometimes used interchangeably with higher education.